We email our customers on our mailing list information of our new comtemporary productions, special sales events, exhibitions and more!

 Result:

-*Entry is limited to one per work for each customer, and the possibility of winning is limited to one out of the three works.
 Please note that customers who enter multiple times will be excluded from the draw.
 The entry at the Adachi showroom in person is counted as one entry.
 Therefore no need to enter online if you entered at the showroom.

 Artist